The Shortlist of Well-Made and Essential Heavy Flannels Every Denimhead Should Own

 The undisputed king of the category, the Iron Heart Ultra Heavy Flannel continues to lead the way in terms of build quality and wearability.
-Woven with aspero cotton from the foothills of the Andes, and double brushed on the inside for added comfort, donning one of these feels like slipping into a warm bath on a cool evening.
+Woven with aspero cotton from the foothills of the Andes, and double brushed on the inside for added comfort, sliding one of these over your shoulders feels like slipping into a warm bath on a cool evening.

 The classic red/black and blue/black colourways are dependably stocked, but their crazy check patterns are another matter.
 Popular sizes will sell out in a matter of hours, so, if you want a truly stand-out piece from the Pride of Japan, it’s wise to keep your ear to the ground and be ready to leap when the leaves start to turn.